How to Make Spicy Fried Chickpeas (Garbanzo Bean Snacks)

 - Sprinkle the spice mix little by little on the chickpeas and toss them.
 Ensure that each chickpea is coated with an equal amount of spice mix.

-- Spicy fried chickpeas snacks is ready to munch.
+- Spicy fried chickpeas snacks are ready to munch.
 Serve it in a bowl to children after coming from school or to elders as a teatime snack.
-It is a healthy in-between meals snack too.
+It is a healthy in-between-meals snack too.
 Happy munching!

 |Serving size: 1|